 Plane tickets

 The first step of any holiday planning is figuring out how you are going to get to your destination.
-Understandably, the world is large, and the distance between your location and Turkey can be great or relatively small, so we tried to convey this fact to the best of our abilities here.
+Understandably, the world is large, and the distance between your location and Turkey can be great or relatively small, so I tried to convey this fact to the best of my abilities here.

-For the best deals on plane tickets, we suggest checking WayAway or Kiwi.com websites, snagging their amazing offers the minute they appear on the site.
-Your dream trip to Turkey is just around the corner!
+For the best deals on plane tickets, I suggest checking Trip.com or Kiwi.com websites, snagging their amazing offers the minute they appear on the site.

 First half of September | Second half of September | |